Saturday, February 10, 2024

 19. Proof - The PMG in the start of their last iteration.
 There are 3 solos in this song, but it takes flight when Lyle is allowed to soar on those keys.
 A special moment to look out for in the end is the interplay of Pat, Lyle, Cuong Vu accentuated by Antonio Sanchez's cymbal work.
 Never gets old.

 20. The Way Up - The Magnus Opus.
 Where they put it all together.
-Pat always looked at their songs, all the albums they did together as this long continuous work.
+Pat always looked at their songs, all the albums they did together as one long cohesive work.
 This is a long suite: 68 minutes to be exact, and some parts of it stand out as easier listening than other; but it is a beautiful cohesive work.
 It is a work of art

 I didn't set out to have the list so long, but I think this is an appropriate start for anyone dipping their toes into the pool of his work.
 Fortunately, all this stuff is available on YouTube so you can easily check it out when it's convenient.
 Though he is no longer with us, his great body of work remains, ready to inspire at a moment's notice.